 Kyocera AF 230 (Yashica)

-When Kyocera purchased Yashica in 1982 the names on the camera became kind of interchangeable.
+When Kyocera purchased Yashica in 1982 the names on the cameras kind of became interchangeable.
 They also purchased Contax lenses.
 As far as I can make out the brand Yashica was used for the international market, probably because it was already established, and Kyocera was used for the home market.
 The home market being Japan.

 Look at my lovely sister’s chin 🙂 engrossed in Pokemon Go which had just been released in the UK.
 Finally a working camera.
-As you can see it is nice and sharp and I found the autofocus worked really well.
-It is also clear with no haze, the photos lovely and contrasty.
-For the most part the 230AF is like every other SLR I have tried, except for one feature.
+As you can see it is nice and sharp and I found the autofocus worked very well.
+It was also clear, no haze; the photos were lovely and contrasty.
+For the most part, the 230AF is like every other SLR I have tried, except for one feature.
 The ‘trap focus’.
-This feature allows you to choose a focusing spot and when the subject enters that area and becomes focused it fires the shutter.
+This feature allows you to choose a focusing spot and when the subject enters that area and becomes focused, it fires the shutter.
 This is perfect for sports, pets and children.
 On the first, broken camera I tried it and it worked perfectly.
 I didn’t try it on this replacement.
-I finally got great photos of the dog…but only half of it was there.
+I finally got great photos of the dog…but only half of them was there.

 One thought on “Kyocera AF 230 (Yashica)